Hello and welcome to my Dorset photographer page. On this page of my site you can view a selection of my pictures of Dorset.

 So, a bit about each of the images is in order I think.

-The text below is describing the images in date order of capture, not the order they appear in the gallery as I change the sequences to keep things fresh.
+The text below is describing the images in no particular order now, as I change the order they appear in the gallery to keep things fresh.

 Kimmeridge Bay at sunrise